 Golfers will tee off starting at 7:35 a.m.
 ET and will tee off every 10 minutes.
-The golfers with the lowest score in round three—David Lipsky and Rich Beem—will tee off first, with Koepka and Harold Varner III—the top two golfers—teeing off last at 2:35 p.m.
+The golfers with the lowest score in Round 3—David Lipsky and Rich Beem—will tee off first, with Koepka and Harold Varner III—the top two golfers—teeing off last at 2:35 p.m.
 ET.

 Tee times for PGA Championship Leaders (All Times Eastern)

 2:35 p.m.: Brooks Koepka, Harold Varner III

 The tee times for the full field of golfers can be found here.

 The PGA Championship can be live-streamed on PGA.com from 11 a.m. to 7 p.m.
 ET.
 In terms of TV, TNT will cover it from 11 a.m. to 2 p.m.
 ET, and CBS will pick up coverage at 2 p.m.
 ET through around 7 p.m.
 ET.

 Koepka has all but run away with the title for the PGA Championship, and it doesn't seem as if anyone will be able to catch up.